-The AIATSIS collection holds both published and unpublished materials in a varitey of formats.
-The collection also holds materials that are considered culturally sensitive that may only be made available to the appropriate Aboriginal and Torres Strait Islander people or those that have permission.
+Some material in the AIATSIS Collection is culturally sensitive and may only be made available to the appropriate Aboriginal and Torres Strait Islander people or those that have permission.

 There is no charge to view collection items or use research aids on site at AIATSIS.
 Other access to or use of collection items may attract a fee.

-Our client services and access staff can help you find information within our collections.
-This includes:
+Our staff can help you find information in the AIATSIS Collection, including:

-- assisting you with finding collection items of your interest
+- Helping you to find collection items of interest.

 Unfortunately, we cannot: